AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

          ![Tableau Desktop Limits](assets/uc12-tableau-final.png)

-The query executed by Tableau Desktop, using the BI extension, when defining a Top 5 occurrences filter on product names is shown below.
+As shown above, this query executed by Tableau Desktop, when defining a Top 5 occurrences filter on product names, fails.

 ```sql
 SELECT CAST("cc_data_view"."product_name" AS TEXT) AS "product_name",